markjnkim/es_mod/02-css/content/lesson-1-staging.md

 ```
 $ git checkout -b "<branch-name>"
 ```
-Creates a new branch AND moves into the new branch making it the active branch.
+Creates a new branch **AND** moves into the new branch making it the active branch.

 > **Do It Yourself**: Now let's practice using some of these commands to create our `staging` branch and verify our work.
-Remember we must go to the terminal and `cd` to our working directory.
+Remember we must go to the terminal and `cd` into our working directory.
 Let's go to the root directory of our project so we can make a new version or branch.

 ```
 $ git branch "staging"